SimplyTechnologies/letschat/README.md

   <img src="./readme_assets/info_plist.png"/><br>
 </h1>

-Visit [here](https://firebase.google.com/docs/ios/setup) for more information.
+Click [here](https://firebase.google.com/docs/ios/setup) for more information.

 If you run into issues starting the apps please refer to the [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html).
 It's most likely a problem with your environment.